 Jury Verdict Research looked at plaintiffs’ jury awards to get an idea of the value of different types of business negligence injury.

-The most frequently injury, not surprisingly, was disc injury claims which made up 12% of the total cases.
+The most frequent injury claim involved disc injuries, which made up 12% of the total cases.
 Interestingly, emotional distress was the next most frequently reported injury at 10%.
 No, I don’t know exactly what this means, either, but let’s go with it.
-Back strains, I’m think mostly soft tissue injury, was 7 percent.
-Bad faith, death and spinal nerve cases each comprised 6 percent of the total plaintiff awards.
+Back strains, I’m thinking mostly soft tissue injury, was 7 percent.
+Bad faith, death, and spinal nerve cases each comprised 6 percent of the total plaintiff awards.
 Brain injury cases accounted for 5 percent, while head injuries, knee injuries, leg injuries, and shoulder injuries each accounted for 4 percent of the cases.
 All other injuries each made up 3 percent or less of the total number of plaintiff awards.

 |Injury||Award Median||Probability Range|